neuropsychology/neuropsychology.R/Course/Introduction.md

 df$Z_Age <- 1
 ```

-But we want to fill it with the actual Z score of the Age.
+But we want to fill it with the actual Z score of the Age:

 ```R